-On today’s date in 1912, two young wireless radio operators, Robert Hunston and James Goodwin, heard the first distress call from the luxury liner RMS Titanic, which was en route to New York from England.
+On today’s date in 1912, Robert Hunston and James Godwin, two young wireless radio operators from Newfoundland, heard the first distress call from the RMS Titanic, which was en route to New York from England.